Wood Shake Roof Replacement Cost 2025: Complete Guide

 A couple of factors can increase or decrease the price of your shake roof replacement.
 Factors like the material you choose and seasonal pricing will drive the cost up or down depending on the options and time of year you decide to build.

-Generic Wooden Shakes
+Generic Wood Shakes

 Wood Substitute Shakes